martuj/gitlab1/README.md

 7. Click on ‘CI/CD’, then expand the variables section of the page
 8. Click ‘Add Variable’, and add the variable for CREDENTIAL.
 The CREDENTIAL variable must be of type File

-#### Step 2 : Create a personal access token in GITLab
+#### Step 2 : Create a personal access token in GitLab
-1. On the left sidebar, select your avatar.
+1. On the left sidebar, select your avatar
-2. Select Edit profile.
+2. Select Edit profile
-3. On the left sidebar, select Access tokens.
+3. On the left sidebar, select Access tokens
-4. Select Add new token.
+4. Select Add new token
 5. Enter a name and expiry date for the token.
 (The token expires on that date at midnight UTC.
 If you do not enter an expiry date, the expiry date is automatically set to 365 days later than the current date)
-6. Select the desired scopes.
+6. Select the desired scopes
-7. Select Create personal access token.
+7. Select Create personal access token
 8. Save the personal access token somewhere safe.
-After you leave the page, you no longer have access to the token.
+After you leave the page, you no longer have access to the toke
 9. Go to the GitLab project you created for this project
 10. Click to ‘Settings’ the last option in the sidebar of the project
 11. Click on ‘CI/CD’, then expand the variables section of the page
-12. Click ‘Add Variable’, and add the variable GITLAB_ACCESS_TOKEN.
+12. Click ‘Add Variable’, and add the variable GITLAB_ACCESS_TOKEN

     ![image](https://github.com/user-attachments/assets/91a1a551-5004-4686-9f7c-aeb02d08b617)